jeju5/management/cs/aws/aws_developer.md

       * Deploys the new version to all instances simultaneously/
       * Update Fail -> To roll back, perform all at once.
     * Rolling
-      * deploys the new version in batches
+      * deploys the new version in batches. (say you have 10, you update a batch of instances (say 3) then move on)
       * Update Fail -> To roll back, perform rolling update.
     * Rolling with Additional Batch Policy
       * Maintains full capacity during the deployment.
 (Performance Sensitive, Suitable for no-downtime app)